How To Shape Resin

 Start with the color you want in the center of your piece.
 Make sure you leave some gaps to fill in with white and clear resin.

-Read how to pour resin!
+Read how to pour & spread resin!

 How To Shape Resin - Pour The Resin